If You are in Crisis

 750 East Adams Street, Syracuse, NY 13210-2375

 SUNY Upstate provides emergency assessment, psychiatric hospitalization, and outpatient mental health care.
 Individuals in crisis may present to the ER or call the switchboard to speak to ER personnel.
-Please note that hospital-based evaluations will result in charges to the student or the student's insurance.

 - Vera House/Rape Crisis Center